 Tongariro National Park is a region with deep cultural, spiritual and historical significance, its stunning landscapes, biodiversity and native flora and fauna make incredibly precious to the people of New Zealand.
 At the heart of The Park is Lake Rotoponamu, here we have adopted two hectares of land and our donation goes towards maintaining these hectares and controlling pests in the area.
 If you’d like to know more about Projest Tongariro you can learn more here

 For our West Coast tour we take customers to visit the penguins, because ww enjoy photographing these threatened species we feel we need to make every effort to protect the wildlife in this area.
 This trust protects the blue penguins (korora), Fiordland crested penguins (tawaki) and other threatened seabirds.
 You can learn more here

 Founded in 2003 The New Zealand Sea Lion Trust exists to provide protection to and education about this critically endangered marine mammal species.
 We run tours through this area as we hold a DOC Marine Mammals Permit to take our tours to visit these amazing creatures we felt we need to support the efforts of this small charity.
 You can learn more about the Trust here

-We also donate to the Abel Tasman Tree Collective to preserve the natural resources in this area.
+We also donate to the Abel Tasman Birdsong Trust to preserve the natural resources in this area.
 We donate to this trust to plant trees in Abel Tasman National Park to offset the carbon of our tours.
-This trust aims to pioneer a culture of philanthropy from the park’s international guests, directly funding the planning, eco-sourcing, propagation, planting and maintenance of native tree restorations in local protected areas, this initiative fits well with our company’s philosophy of preservation and conservation.
-You can learn more about the collective here
+This trust aims to pioneer a culture of philanthropy from the park’s international guests, directly funding the planning, eco-sourcing, propagation, planting and maintenance of native tree restorations in local protected areas, this initiative fits well with our company’s philosophy of preservation and conservation. here

 You can read more about our commitments to Aotearoa and Sustainability here.